 the LTF_OFFSET set to 0.

-An RSTA transmitting an R2I LMR frame, or an ISTA when negotiated to transmit LMR frame, containing range measurement results measured from an I2R NDP and a R2I NDP, shall include the Secure HE-LTF Parameters element in the protected LMR frame and set the Measurement SAC subfield in the Secure HE-LTF Parameters element in the protected LMR frame to the same value as in the SAC subfield in the STA Info field with AID11 equal to 2043 in the Ranging NDP Announcement frame that solicited the I2R NDP and the R2I NDP.
+An RSTA transmitting an R2I LMR frame, or an ISTA when negotiated to transmit LMR frame, containing range measurement results measured from an I2R NDP and a R2I NDP, shall include the Secure LTF Parameters element in the protected LMR frame and set the Measurement SAC subfield in the Secure LTF Parameters element in the protected LMR frame to the same value as in the SAC subfield in the STA Info field with AID11 equal to 2043 in the Ranging NDP Announcement frame that solicited the I2R NDP and the R2I NDP.